Employee Inclusion Learn how to correctly analyse this topic.

 f/ Please make the note as comprehensive as possible by doing thorough research.

-g/ Please provide the industry data (preferably) by considering the industry as per SASB.
-If industry data is unavailable, then sector data can be used (the sector should be as per SASB).
+g/ Please provide the industry data (preferably) by considering the industry.
+If industry data is unavailable, then sector data can be used.

-h/ If industry/sector data is unavailable, please use a competitor in the same industry as per SASB.
+h/ If industry/sector data is unavailable, please use a competitor in the same industry.

 i/ We do not accept representation based on visual outlook, i.e., visible minorities.